 “Before this class, I thought there was something wrong with me – that I must not really want to be a writer since I wasn’t writing.
 Now I know there’s neurological and psychological reasons for it and, even better, there are solutions!
 I’ve written more in the past few weeks than I did in the six months prior to taking this class.”

-Student evaluation from the Around the Writer’s Block class (previously called Writer’s Resistance)
+Student evaluation from the Around the Writer’s Block class.

-If you’ve ever wondered why it’s so hard to write, if you’ve ever wondered why you can come up with so many excuses not to write, if you ever thought you didn’t want it enough or that you didn’t have enough discipline, will power, ambition or talent, let me assure you: Writing resistance is normal.
+If you’ve ever wondered if there’s something wrong with you because it’s so hard to write sometimes, if you’ve ever wondered why you can come up with so many excuses not to write, if you ever thought you didn’t want it enough or that you didn’t have enough discipline, will power, ambition or talent, let me assure you: Writing resistance is normal.
 Resistance is caused by the way the human brain works, not because you’re flawed.

 The human brain is actually three brains in one: the brain stem (aka the reptile or lizard brain), the limbic system (aka the mammal or leopard brain) and the cerebral cortex (aka the human or learning brain).
 Your desire, commitment and ability to write all reside in your cerebral cortex.
 As long as your cortex is in charge, you’re good to go as a writer.